What is the Military Coworking Network?

-You will be able to get up and running straight away – no stress of internet that doesn’t work or working surrounded by packing boxes for the first few weeks!
-Don’t forget to join your local hub’s Facebook group so you can meet people before you arrive as well – they will be a fountain of knowledge on the local area and you will already know people when you arrive!
+Don’t forget to join your local hub’s Facebook group so you can meet people before you arrive as well – they will be a fountain of knowledge on the local area, and you will already know people when you arrive!

 Who runs the spaces?

 Each hub is run by a small team of enthusiastic local members who truly believe in the network and the community we are building.

 The Central Support Team take care of as much of the administration of the hubs as possible, but we still need people in the hubs to build their coworking community and establish a professional relationship with the base.